Meet Reid Schwartz: artist, interested human, maker of tools, worker of wood and restorer of old things

 Extending the Tradition

-This article appeared in the August 2018 issue of Popular Woodworking Magazine.
+Editor’s note: this article originally appeared in the August 2018 issue of Popular Woodworking Magazine.